-The proposed Otago Regional Policy Statement 2021 (pORPS 2021) - Decisions Version has been annotated to show the provisions that have been appealed to the High Court and Environment Court.
-Any changes to the text, through resolution of appeals, Clause 16(2) changes, and other amendments, will be identified.
-This version of the pORPS 2021 is entitled "Tracked annotated Appeals Version".
+The proposed Otago Regional Policy Statement 2021 (pORPS 2021) - Decisions Version has been annotated to show the provisions that have been appealed to the High Court and Environment Court, and changes to the text, through resolution of appeals and Clause 16(2) changes.
+This version of the pORPS 2021 is entitled "Clean Appeals Version".

-A table of updates is shown on the first page of the Tracked annotated Appeals Version, identifying the date of the update, the type of update (including links to the relevant documents that are the basis for the update), and which provisions are affected.
+A table of updates is shown on page i, identifying the date of the update, the type of update (including links to the relevant documents that are the basis for the update), and which provisions are affected.

-The Tracked annotated Appeals Version will be updated to reflect the changes made through the appeal process.
+The Clean Appeals Version will be updated to reflect the changes made through the appeal process.
 Each change has a footnote identifying the source of the change.